gamedev4995/Challenge-2/Kirby #4 - Sword Kirby.md

 <img width="400" alt="Screenshot 2024-09-12 at 11 23 58 PM" src="https://github.com/user-attachments/assets/489a5e4b-0c71-4180-a0b6-fe3a2561d995">

 Now the decorative side bars of the handle.
-Create a cylinder the scale to the same size as the handle and place vertically through the top cylynder that has the gem attached.
+Create a cylinder the scale to the same size as the handle and place vertically through the top cylinder that has the gem attached.

 <img width="400" alt="Screenshot 2024-09-12 at 11 31 19 PM" src="https://github.com/user-attachments/assets/cd1894cb-c850-447b-a465-769572363586">

-Add two small speheres on both ends.
+Add two small spheres on both ends.

 <img width="400" alt="Screenshot 2024-09-12 at 11 31 59 PM" src="https://github.com/user-attachments/assets/9d9a43da-32cc-4176-a331-615b007648e0">